 \paragraph{Discussion.} Relative to permutation bounded differences, the bound in \eqref{eq:freedman_conc} is \emph{variance‑adaptive}. $\Vstar$ aggregates \emph{local} conditional variances of paired swaps along the reveal process, while $\Rstar$ is a \emph{local} range.
-The parameters $(\Vstar,\Rstar)$ are \emph{oracle} because they depend on the true per‑swap effects $\Delta_{ij}f(\cdot)$.
-Given full potential‑outcome information, they are exactly computable via \eqref{eq:var_star}–\eqref{eq:range_star}; otherwise we upper‑bound them when $f$ is instantiated to OLS‑RA in Section \ref{sec:main_OLS_RA}, with data‑driven envelopes in Appendix~\ref{sec:additional_discussion}.
+These parameters are \emph{oracle} because they depend on the true per‑swap effects $\Delta_{ij}f(\cdot)$.
+Given full potential‑outcome information, they are computable via \eqref{eq:var_star}–\eqref{eq:range_star}; for OLS‑RA, Section~\ref{sec:main_OLS_RA} and Appendix~\ref{sec:additional_discussion} describe the corresponding covariate geometry that governs swap sensitivities.
 The construction is symmetric in treatment/control exposures (ending at $n_1$ or $n_0$); both yield valid bounds for the same $f$, and one may take the smaller radius in practice.

-\subsection{Bias control via exchangeable pairs}
+\subsection{Bias Control via Exchangeable Pairs}

 Continuing with a generic function $f:\binom{[n]}{m} \to \RR$, we derive an upper bound for the design bias $\bigl| \bbE f(\Sone) \bigr|$ via Stein’s method of exchangeable pairs; see \citet{ross2011fundamentals} for an introduction, and \citet{chen2010normal,reinert2009multivariate} for comprehensive treatments of Stein's method and the exchangeable‑pairs framework.